-The carrying amounts of investment securities, trade and other receivables, loan receivable, fixed deposits and cash and bank balances represent the Group's maximum exposure to credit risk.
+The carrying amount of trade and other receivables, loan receivable, fixed deposits and cash and bank balances represents the Group's maximum exposure to credit risk.
 Cash and bank balances are placed with banks of good standing.
 The Group performs ongoing credit evaluation of its customers' financial conditions and maintains an allowance for doubtful trade debts based upon expected collectability of all trade debts.